Most people associate Adam with Eve, the fall of man, and original sin. But who really is Adam in the Bible?

 Steward of the Earth

-God made Adam and Eve have dominion and rule over His creation: “And God blessed them.
+God made Adam and Eve have dominion and rule over His creation as well as all the animals: “And God blessed them.
 And God said to them, “Be fruitful and multiply and fill the Earth and subdue it, and have dominion over the fish of the sea and the birds of the heavens and over every living thing that moves on the Earth.”
 (Genesis 1:28)

 This aspect of Adam’s function is significant because God created us to be productive, creative, and fruitful through our labor.
 The privilege of doing God’s work alongside Adam is a substantial benefit of our work.
 With the Holy Spirit’s help, we can emulate Adam’s exemplary stewardship of creation.

 First man and father of the Human Race

 According to the Bible, Adam walked the Earth first and fathered all humans.
 In the beginning, there was Adam, the first man.
 God created him, and at the beginning, He gave him a lovely garden.
 The Earth from which God fashioned Adam was also His home for him.
 All humans share a common ancestor in Adam, and his sinful nature has been passed down from generation to generation.

 Aside from one rule, God gave Adam and Eve everything they needed to flourish in the Garden of Eden.
 They could know neither good nor evil, so they were forbidden to eat from the Tree of Knowledge of Good and Evil.
 One of God’s only requests of Adam was that he refrain from eating from this tree.
 However, Eve gave some of the fruit to Adam after eating it herself, and he subsequently disobeyed God by eating it.